 We've all seen those videos where the subject has yellow skin and red devilish eyes combined with super dark backgrounds.
 The culprit?
 Well, yes, it's the photographer...but it's also the flash.

 Smartphones, you see, come equipped with LED lights that are too bright and can easily skew the color temperature of photos.
-Also, video will often times still come out poorly lit in the end.
+Also, video will often still come out poorly lit in the end.
 If you want to record a photo at night, you'll have to find another light source.
+Or, if your phone has a night mode for shooting, you can also use that.
+For video though, there aren't many phones out there that shoot great footage in low light.

 There's something else you should keep in mind when thinking about flash and lighting in general: avoiding backlit-settings.

 To avoid this situation, try configuring a basic light setup.
-Those of you who are recording on the fly can also improve a backlit situation by moving to one side or another.
+Those of you who are recording on the fly can also improve a backlit situation by moving to one side or another, or moving your subject so that they're facing the light.
 Although some stock camera apps try to reduce the effects of backlighting, you should try reducing the effects on your end as well.

 Time lapse or time-lapse photography is a cinematography technique whereby frequency at which film frames are captured (the frame rate) is much lower than that used to view the sequence.
 When you replay this sequence at normal speed, time appears to be moving faster and thus lapsing.